Business Sentiments Amidst COVID-19 in FY20 Q1

 Our findings corroborate with the overall business sentiment of Singapore’s SMEs, conducted by Singapore Business Federation (SBF) and information services company Experian, which saw declining expectations, with deeper contraction expected in the coming weeks.

 IndSights Research also found that the sentiment on the ICT industry was aligned with that on the Singapore economy.
 Compared with the previous quarter, almost twice as many companies felt that the current business situation was poor but most remained optimistic.
-79% of Singapore ICT companies think that the ICT’s business situation will remain the same or improve in a year’s time.
+79 percent of Singapore ICT companies think that the ICT’s business situation will remain the same or improve in a year’s time.

 Even at the start of the COVID-19 crisis, employment figures were already seeing a dip with fewer companies seeing a net increase or creating new positions in their Singapore-based employment in the last quarter.
 Most companies maintained their headcount while redundancies stayed around the same.
 This figure is likely to dip further as we see the further impact of COVID-19 on the economy.